Nusiq/regolith-filters/system_template/README.md

     📝 _map.py
 ```
 - `auto_map.json` - a file that defines how to automatically map files of the
-  systems to the resource and behavior packs using the "AUTO" keyword, based
+  systems to the resource and behavior packs using the "AUTO" and "AUTO_SUBFOLDER" keywords, based
   on the file extension.
 The file maps the ending of the file to the folder
   in RP or BP.
 - `_scope.json` - defines the scope used for evaluating the `_map.py`